 - Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Utilize video conferencing, texting, messaging, radio or loudspeaker, etc. for briefings and meetings.
-(Remote Operations, Appendix F) - Limit who enters the aircraft to essential and maintenance personnel. - Limit sharing of headsets, helmets, knee boards, gloves, flight suits, tools, etc. - Ensure the aircraft has been sanitized as recommended by FAA/CDC/GSA/OEM as applicable.
-Any mitigating measures that may change the contract specifications will require Contracting Officer coordination. - After each flight the pilot or the contractor's personnel should follow FAA/CDC/GSA/OEM guidance as applicable to disinfect the aircraft interior including handles, interior seating, seat harnesses and the cockpit.
-Recognize that State and Federal Agencies could differ in contractrequirements. - After maintenance/fueling, disinfect the aircraft per FAA/CDC/GSA/OEM guidance as applicable. - Work closely with the GACC to return tactical (SMKJ, LEAD, NIOPS, ATGSs, ATs, etc.) and flight support crews to their assigned home base at the end of shift to reduce human contacts and travel induced exposure for flight and maintenance crews. - When appropriate, have crews respond from their hotel if the response time meets fire management's need. - Use call-backs during periods of low activity. - Consider increasing the use of UAS to mitigate the exposure risk to aviation personnel when it is appropriate and available. - Practice COVID-19 protocols prior to incident response.
+See Appendix F, Remote Operations. - Limit who enters the aircraft to essential and maintenance personnel. - Limit sharing of headsets, helmets, knee boards, gloves, flight suits, tools, etc. - Ensure the aircraft has been disinfected as recommended by FAA/CDC/GSA/OEM as applicable.
+Any mitigating measures that may change the contract specifications will require contracting officer coordination. - After each flight the pilot or the contractor's personnel should follow FAA/CDC/GSA/OEM guidance as applicable to disinfect the aircraft interior including handles, interior seating, seat harnesses and the cockpit.
+Recognize that State and Federal Agencies could differ in contract requirements. - After maintenance/fueling, disinfect the aircraft per FAA/CDC/GSA/OEM guidance as applicable. - Work closely with the GACC to return (when possible) tactical (SMKJ, LEAD, ATGSs, ATs, etc.) and flight support crews to their assigned home base at the end of shift to reduce human contacts and travel induced exposure for flight and maintenance crews. - When appropriate, have crews respond from their hotel/isolated crew location if the response time meets fire management's need. - Use call-backs during periods of low activity. - Consider increasing the use of UAS to mitigate the exposure risk to aviation personnel when it is appropriate and available. - Practice COVID-19 protocols prior to incident response.

-- Use electronic forms rather than paper for the dispatching of aircraft. - Where appropriate work with minimum crew staffing levels to limit exposure (Smokejumper operations should continue to maximize IA capacity). - Consider minimum crew staffing levels to limit exposure. - Consider consolidating ATGS's under one fixed-wing GACC coordinator to manage incident assignments. - If support staffing allows, utilize multiple bases during high activity, eventhough other bases may be farther from the incident to reduce number of personnel at any one location. - Maintain situational awareness of firefighters being transported and working on the fireline and report any indications of personnel with symptoms following local or team protocols. - Work closely with Dispatch Offices to return pilots and flightcrews to the same base every night, preferably home, to eliminate travel-induced exposure for flight and maintenance crews, when possible. - Consider establishing a MAC Group and assigning a Geographical Area Aviation and Airspace Coordinator prior to the start of the fire season. - Due to the limited number and the critical need for T-3 short haul mission qualified helicopters, consider using other aircraft for general passenger transport or recon to prevent exposure.
+- Use electronic forms rather than paper for the dispatching of aircraft. - Where appropriate work with minimum crew staffing levels to limit exposure (Smokejumper operations should continue to maximize IA capacity). - If support staffing allows, utilize multiple bases during high activity, even though other bases may be farther from the incident.

+- Maintain situational awareness of firefighters being transported and working on the fireline and report any indications of personnel with symptoms following local or team protocols. - Work closely with the Dispatch Offices to return (when possible) pilots and flightcrews to the same base every night, preferably home, to eliminate travel induced exposure for flight and maintenance crews, when possible. - Consider early establishment of a Geographical Area ATGS/Fixed-Wing and Airspace Coordinator positions within the NRCG Operations/NRCC organization.

 - If the aircraft becomes contaminated do not use until it is properly disinfected per FAA/CDC/GSA/OEM guidance as applicable. - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
-Implement team or local unit exposure response plan. - Refer to Appendix A and follow guidelines regarding "positive screening." - Separate aircraft and personnel from active operations and other personnel. - Notify the Controlling Aircraft or dispatch of the status change. - Contact maintenance inspector and/or follow agency direction after disinfection of the aircraft is completed. - Contact Contracting Officer/Agency for further guidance.
+Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening". - Separate aircraft and personnel away from active operations and other personnel. - Notify the Controlling Aircraft or dispatch of the status change. - Contact maintenance inspector after disinfection of the aircraft has been completed. - Contact Contracting Officer/Agency for further guidance.